caps-tum/paper-2025-shs-k8s/deployment/INSTALL.md

 Note that the CXI CNI plugin must run as root / as a user priviledged to add/remove CXI services.
 Therefore we need to operate on root-visible files in `/etc`.
 Alternatively, `/root/.config/` can be used as well.

+## VNI Service

+The repository at (REDACTED for double-blind review, use folder repositories/vni-service) contains the documentation and code for deploying the VNI service.

 ## Libfabric

 Clone the libfabric repository at https://github.com/ofiwg/libfabric.
 Tag v2.1.0 has been tested.
 Apply the patch in `patches/libfabric` to the repository.
 Run `autogen.sh`.
 Configure the libfabric project to your needs and add the flag `--enable-cxi=true`.
 You might have do add explicit paths to several dependencies, such as `--with-json-c` or `--with-curl`.
 Build and install the project.
 The resulting libfabric library should now include the patched CXI stack.
 Verify that the cxi provider is available by running `fi_info -l`.
 Note that this requires access to the libcxi library for building and a Slingshot NIC for testing.

-## VNI Service

-The repository at https://github.com/opencube-horizon/vni-service or the git submodule `vni-service` contains the documentation and code for deploying the VNI service